GEM-benchmark/NL-Augmenter/transformations/chinese_simplified_traditional_perturbation/README.md

-# Chinese Simplified to Traditional Perturbation (To be updated) 🦎  + ⌨️ → 🐍
+# Chinese Simplified （简体）and Traditional （繁体）Perturbation 🦎  + ⌨️ → 🐍
-This perturbation adds noise to all types of text sources containing Chinese characters (sentence, paragraph, etc.) proportional to noise erupting from keyboard typos making errors resulting from Chinese characters that have similiar Pinyin.
+This perturbation adds noise to all types of text sources containing Chinese words and characters (sentence, paragraph, etc.) by changing the words and characters between Simplified and Traditional Chinese.

 Author name: Timothy Sum Hon Mun
 Author email: timothy22000@gmail.com

 ## What type of a transformation is this?
 This transformation perturbes Chinese input text to test robustness.
-Few Chinese characters that are picked at random will be replaced with characters that have similar pinyin (based on the default Pinyin keyboards in Windows and Mac OS) where the user may accidentally select the wrong character from the returned results.
+Chinese words or characters that are in Simplified Chinese are picked at random will be replaced with words and characters in

-It uses a database of 16142 Chinese characters and its associated pinyins to generate the perturbations.
+Traditional Chinese.
+This transformation can also be performed in the opposite direction.

 ## What tasks does it intend to benefit?
 This perturbation would benefit all tasks which have a sentence/paragraph/document with Chinese characters as input like text classification,